CobyHong/Lang-Bot-2/README.md

   Using discord.py and googletrans API.
 Hosted on Heroku. <br/>
   Chat with people with differing dialects in a manner that feels natural. <br/>
   Both parties will be able to communicate with ease thanks to googletran's ability to detect and translate any written language.

+  *NEW: If in a voice channel, bot will perform text-to-speech!

 ## **★ Installation ★**